-David Jung McGarva PhD grew up in Scotland, where he was a manager in business and government for 21 years before making the move to Southern California.
-Among other adventures in Los Angeles, he became a 9-1-1 operator for four years while continuing his studies and training in psychology, therapy and counseling.
-He is now licensed as a clinical counselor and as a marriage and family therapist and works here in the family business.
+Dr David Jung McGarva grew up in Scotland, where he was a manager in business and government for 21 years before making the move to Southern California.
+Among other adventures in Los Angeles, he became a 9-1-1 operator for four years while studying and training in psychology, therapy and counseling.
+Now he is a licensed clinical counselor and marriage and family therapist, and happy to be doing that full time.

-David became a member of the Writers Guild of Great Britain in 1993, and he takes a particular interest in the challenges of our creative clients.
-He conducted a series of research projects at Saybrook University, including an interview-based study of an established Hollywood writer’s experiences; a journal-based study of the novel-writing process; and three quantitative studies of the motivation of more than a hundred writer participants.
+David practices Gestalt therapy, which means a powerful respect for your uniqueness (your mind is like nobody else’s, and you can’t be “fixed” like a computer by someone who isn’t interested in you), and a belief that knowing yourself helps you make the best life decisions.
+David joined the Writers Guild of Great Britain in 1993, and he takes a particular interest in creative clients.
+He is certified in creativity studies by Saybrook University (in San Francisco), after a series of research projects including an interview-based study of an established Hollywood writer’s experiences; a journal-based study of the novel-writing process; and three quantitative studies of the motivation of more than a hundred writer participants.
 A 2008 study of the motivation of screenwriting included interviews with eleven Hollywood professionals.
-He is still researching what makes creators tick.
-David has also contributed to psychology textbooks published by Cambridge University Press and Springer.
+He has also contributed to three psychology textbooks published by Cambridge University Press and Springer.
+Finally, David serves the State of California as a Subject Matter Expert in both marriage and family therapy and clinical counseling.

-David writes: “When a good man wants to change how he responds to things, when he wants to be a better partner, when he wants a brighter future, when he can’t seem to control his worries, those are some times he might call me.
-I won’t tell you how to navigate through your own life.
-I don’t like to ask for directions, so why should you?
-I believe in the skills you already used to make it this far.
-My job is to have a respectful conversation about what’s getting in your way now and the different routes you might choose.
+David says: “When a good guy wants to be a better partner, wants to change how he reacts, wants to create a brighter future, those are some times he might call me.
+I won’t tell you how to navigate your life – I don’t like to ask for directions, so why would I give them to someone else?
+I have confidence in the skills and resourcefulness that brought you this far!

 David Jung McGarva, Ph.D., LMFT LPCC